 Monitoring & Pain Management-Monitoring of patients during anesthesia is done in two ways.
-First, the veterinarian is with your pet continuously from beginning of anesthesia to recovery.
-Second, we have a computerized monitor that records heart rate, pulse rate, oxygen levels, respiration, ECG, and core temperature.
+First, a veterinary nurse is with your pet continuously from beginning of anesthesia to recovery.
+Second, we have a computerized monitor that measures heart rate, pulse rate, oxygen levels, blood pressure, ECG, core and rectal temperature.